-SFM estimates the average winter slip-and-fall lost-time claim costs around $44,000.
+SFM estimates the average winter slip-and-fall lost-time claim to be between $40,000 and $45,000.
 The costs — direct and indirect — mount quickly and can’t be ignored.

 Winter slips and falls can easily be avoided by taking some simple precautions.
 Let the SFM penguin help you raise awareness among your employees.

 Tell employees to: